giuliodondi/kOS-Shuttle_OPS1/README.md

     - a slider indicating the current acceleration in units of G
     - the remaining propellant quantity (PROP) as a percentage
     - the current throttle setting (THR) as a percentage of Rated Power Level (more on this later)
-    - TGO and VGO are inactive during first stage
+    - TGO and VGO are yellow and inactive during first stage
 - In the middle is a plot of altitude on the vertical vs. surface velocity on the horizontal.
-The line represents a nominal ascent trajectory.
+The solid represents a nominal ascent trajectory.
 The numbered ticks indicate roughly the surface pitch that the Shuttle should have at that moment
+- The dashed line is the first-stage ascent in case of an engine failure at liftoff.
+Because of lower acceleration and trajectory biasing done by Guidance, the hsuttle climbs faster than it accelerates comapred to nominal
 - The yellow triangle indicates the Shuttle's state right now
-    - The circle is the predicted state 30 seconds into the future, the prediction is a trajectory integration assuming the thrust direction is invariant, this is why the circle will travel above the line
+- The circle is the predicted state 30 seconds into the future, the prediction is a trajectory integration assuming the thrust direction is invariant and doesn't accoutn for the fact that the Shuttle is constantly pitching down
 - at the bottom you have a message box detailing the status of the underlying script

 ### ASCENT TRAJ 2 display